Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Estimation of the spatial model from the ensemble

+where $\widetilde F_m$ is the the Fourier transform of $F(\vartheta)$ and $M$ is a positive integer. \end{definition} The smoothness constraint in this section is the assumption that the spectrum is {\em smooth with the bandwidth $M$} (the lower $M$, the smoother $F(\cdot)$).
+Since $F(\vartheta)$ is an even real-valued function, it follows from Eq.~(\ref{FFk}) that the spectrum becomes parameterized with the vector, ${\bf p}$, of $M+1$ real-valued parameters: ${\bf f}= \boldsymbol\Psi{\bf p}$ with the known $(\ell_{\rm max}+1)\times (M+1)$ matrix $\boldsymbol\Psi$.
+Therefore, we can select $J=M+1$ bandpass filters so that the number of unknowns becomes equal to the number of data (the sample band variances ${\bf d}$).
+Then, Eq.~(\ref{estmEq}) reduces to a system of linear algebraic equations:

+The solution to this equation is subject to both sampling error $\boldsymbol\delta^{\rm samp}(x) = \{ \delta^{\rm samp}_j(x) \}_{j=1}^J$ and non-stationarity error $\boldsymbol\delta^{\rm nsta}(x) = \{ \delta^{\rm nsta}_j(x) \}_{j=1}^J$.
+In \ref{App_consi} we prove that their impact on the estimated local spectrum results in the estimation error that can be made arbitrarily small by increasing the sample size and appropriately increasing spectral widths of the filters.
+More specifically, we prove the following \begin{proposition} Let the local spectrum be smooth in terms of Definition \ref{def_smoo} with the bandwidth $M$.
+Then, for every sample size $K$, there exist $M +1$ bandpass filters such that the solution to Eq.~(\ref{linInvProbl2}) yields vanishing mean absolute error in the local spectrum as $K \to\infty$.
+The spectral widths of the filters (in terms of log-wavenumbers) grow with the increasing sample size $K$ as $K^\gamma$ for some $\gamma > 0$. \end{proposition} Due to Markov's inequality, Proposition \ref{prop_consi} entails that the estimator is consistent.

-In \ref{App_consi}, we show that, with a theoretically convenient spectral smoothing constraint, a {\em consistent} estimator can be built by solving the linear inverse problem Eq.~(\ref{LinInvProbl}).
-To achieve consistency, the widths of the bandpass filters' transfer functions are to be selected depending on the ensemble size: the bigger the ensemble, the broader bandpass filters' spectral transfer functions can and should be taken.
-Broader transfer functions imply more localized filters' impulse response functions and therefore less approximation error $\delta^{\rm nst}_j$ in $d_{j}(x)$ due to the spatial non-stationarity, resulting in more accurately estimated local spectra.
+Two points are worth noting.
+First, while proving consistency we found that the widths of the bandpass filters' transfer functions are to be selected depending on the ensemble size: the bigger the ensemble, the broader bandpass filters' spectral transfer functions can and should be taken.
+Broader transfer functions imply more localized filters' impulse response functions and therefore less non-stationarity error $\delta^{\rm nsta}_j$ in $d_{j}(x)$.
+This allows the estimator to extract increasingly detailed spatially non-stationary structures, resulting in more accurately estimated local spectra.
+Second, this conclusion has important consequences not just for the theoretical proof of consistency but also for a more practical implementation of stage 2 of the estimator (presented in the next subsection), where such a conclusion could not be derived analytically.

-In the next subsection, a practically relevant estimator of $\sigma_\ell(x)$ from ${\bf d}(x)$ is developed as a proxy to a Bayes estimator.